Prabowo Subianto: Food estate program

 In 2020, Prabowo was appointed by Jokowi to spearhead the national food estate program.
-Jokowi's reasoning for Prabowo's appointment was that as Minister of Defense, Prabowo also plays important role on carrying out strategic projects such as food storage.
-The development of food barns in Central Kalimantan began in mid-2020, utilizing existing rice fields covering an area of around 30,000 hectares, with 10,000 hectares located in Pulang Pisau Regency and 20,000 hectares in Kapuas Regency.
+Jokowi's reasoning for Prabowo's appointment was that as Minister of Defence, Prabowo also plays important role on carrying out strategic projects such as food storage.
+The development of food barns in Central Kalimantan began in mid-2020, utilising existing rice fields covering an area of around 30,000 hectares, with 10,000 hectares located in Pulang Pisau Regency and 20,000 hectares in Kapuas Regency.
 In 2021, this project will be expanded to 44,135 hectares.
-Although Prabowo was selected as the project leader, he emphasize that the Ministry of Defense will only play a supporting role in the food estate work as the Minister of Agriculture will play the leading role, indicating that cross-sector collaboration is the key to the success of this project.
-This reflects the synergy between the agricultural and defense sectors in an effort to achieve sustainability and national food security.
+Although Prabowo was selected as the project leader, he emphasise that the Ministry of Defence will only play a supporting role in the food estate work as the Minister of Agriculture will play the leading role, indicating that cross-sector collaboration is the key to the success of this project.
+This reflects the synergy between the agricultural and defence sectors in an effort to achieve sustainability and national food security.